FriendsOfREDAXO/redaxo-mit-docker/README.md

 In this folder, the __database__ of the container is _persisted_, i.e. it is permanently stored on your system.
 If we wouldn’t do this, the database would be empty every time you build the container.
 But because we want to work permanently on the REDAXO inside this package, we have to keep the database outside the container.

-:point_right: _Keep in mind: if the folder is empty when the container starts, Docker will set up a fresh database for you.
+👉 _Keep in mind: if the folder is empty when the container starts, Docker will set up a fresh database for you.
 However, if the folder already contains content, Docker does not change it and just starts the container._

 #### Container configuration